bkenndpngineering/Delta-Arm-Testing/README.md

 ## Getting Started

 Clone onto the Raspberry Pi and update submodules.
-This Project relies on RPi_Ease_Lib for ODrive control and will not be cloned until you tell it to.
+This Project relies on RPi_Ease_Lib for ODrive control and will not be cloned until you tell git to do it.

 ### Prerequisites